suy3sh/MIPS-Bitmap-Connect4-Game/README.md

     -	Since you can press ‘w’ at any time to display the “YOU WIN!” screen, the game goes off of an honor system.
-    -	If a column is filled with tokens and a player presses that number column, it places a token off the screen for that player and essentially skipping that players turn.
+    -	If a column is filled with tokens and a player presses that number column, it places a token off the screen for that player, essentially skipping that players turn.